adamsilver/fdpb/03-Book-A-Flight.md

 I have prototyped a version of this based on GDS's Accessible Typeahead[^]&mdash;theirs is based on Leonie Watson's accessible Autocomplete[^].
 Feel free to use and check any of these out or build your own if needed using the above specification to guide you.

 ## Choosing dates

+Notes:
+- why dates are hard.
+- types of dates.
+Must know what, before we know how
+  - dob
+  - flight
+  - other eg
+- picking dates natively
+  - Why native is best where possible, and that's the approach we have taken so far.
+Little enhancements, but mostly just beautiful semantic performant html.
+  - mobile support
+  - desktop support
+  - creating our own (feature detect, design, no overlay, button, a11y, size of choices)
+  - those that get the native date enhancement
+    - style better
+    - turn off shit with css
+  - those which get degraded text box
+    - strict formatting where necessary...
+    - good hint
+    - good error messaging (good for everyone else too)
+	- With design there is always a tradeoff.
+I consider myself to care about everyone, but when you design for everyone you may end up designing for noone.
+For example, someone who considers themself an "intellect" may love reading complex high brow paragraphs of text, but we know that hemmingway says we should write for grade 6 or less if possible because it's easy to read for everyone.
+Can't please em all.

 Dates are one of those things&mdash;what's the word?&mdash;that's it, a pain in the ass.
 Years ago, I would mostly see them implemented as three separate select boxes; one for day, month and year.